Punishment – is it useful for your dog?

 - Remind yourself to work on distracting distracting your dog away from approaching dogs and reward them for ignoring other dogs?

-You leave your dog out in the garden for an hour or so.
+You leave your dog out in the garden for a while.
 When you come back there is a big hole in the middle of the lawn.
 Do you:

 - Beat the dog for being so naughty